POSH

 Control

-Grooming usually becomes easier to spot when you stop looking for one extreme moment and start looking at the full pattern — attention, secrecy, private contact, emotional dependence, and control.
+Grooming usually becomes easier to spot when you stop looking for one extreme moment and start looking at the full pattern — attention, secrecy, private contact, emotional dependence, boundary testing, pressure, and control.

 How to use this page:

-Do not wait for something extreme before taking this seriously.
+Do not wait for something extreme before taking the situation seriously.

-Look at the whole pattern, not just one message or one app.
+Look at the whole pattern, not just one message, one person, one app, or one game.

 Grooming usually starts small